 How to prevent alcohol-related accidents

-Discover why drinking can make us more prone to accidents and how to avoid unnecessary risks.
+Discover why drinking makes you more prone to accidents, and how to lower your risks.

-The more we drink, the more likely we are to have an accident5
+The more you drink, the more likely you are to have an accident.5,6

 Drinking alcohol can: